pengchengzeng/pengchengzeng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👨‍🎓 About Me
 I am currently a tenure-track Assistant Professor and Principal Investigator (PI) at the Institute of Mathematical Sciences, ShanghaiTech University (上海科技大学).
-My research interests include statistical machine learning, artificial intelligence, and biomedical big data analytics.
+My research interests include statistical machine learning, AI, and biomedical big data analytics.
 I am PI of a National Natural Science Foundation of China (NSFC) Youth Science Fund project.

-The research group I lead focuses on the following areas:
+Our research group develops machine learning and statistical methods grounded in theory and interpretability to tackle cutting-edge challenges in biomedical big data, including but not limited to genomics and clinical data.
+Our current focus areas are:
 - **AI and statistics**, with an emphasis on explainable AI and uncertainty quantification;
-- **Statistical genomics**, including single-cell multi-omics and spatial transcriptomics;
+- **Statistical genomics**, encompassing single-cell multi-omics and spatial transcriptomics;
-- **Functional data analysis**, covering methodology, theory, and applications;
+- **Functional data analysis**, spanning methodology, theory, and applications;
-- **Data science**, emphasizing interdisciplinary research in collaboration with other fields.
+- **Data science**, with a focus on interdisciplinary collaboration across diverse fields.

 📢📢 <span style="color:red;">  We are seeking a postdoctoral fellow; prospective graduate and undergraduate students are also welcome to join my group.
 See Opportunities for details.